-Use your school resources such as the cafeteria: For recipes that use the oven/stove, talk to your cafeteria staff and see if there is a time they would be willing to help you out.
-Maybe they'd let your class come in and watch, or maybe just one student could come watch/help, or maybe your class could prepare the food beforehand (such as mixing up the cupcakes) and simply bring it to them and they could bake it for you.
-Can't hurt to ask!
+Use your school resources (cafeteria): For recipes that use the oven/stove, talk to your cafeteria staff and see if there is a time they would be willing and able to help you out.
+Maybe they'd let your class come in, or maybe just one student at a time, or maybe your class could prepare the food in your classroom beforehand (such as mixing up the cupcakes) and then bring it to the school cafeteria/kitchen and they could bake it for you.
+(You can always tempt them by promising them some of the cupcakes!)
+It can't hurt to ask!

 Use technology to role play / pretend: Use cooking tutorials on websites such these food and cooking tutorials on GCFLearnFree to practice the steps of using mixing and using an oven.
 I love that this one will have the cake turn out poorly if you set the timer wrong!

 Interactive Books: Use interactive recipe books to practice cooking steps.
 I absolutely love these books because they can be used while your students are cooking or while they are at their desks.
 This book goes through each step of making a cake as if the student was doing it in real life and has interactive Velcro pictures for the student to match on each page while they read.
 (Have a student who is still a beginning reader and better at matching?
-Leave the symbols on the book pages and have them match to their identical pictures.)
+Leave the symbols on the book pages and have them match to their identical pictures on the bottom page.)

 Cooking "Homework": You could also practice various cooking skills and review recipes with resources like the interactive books above, and then send home a visual recipe for the students to prepare at home with their family.
 This is also a great way to get the family involved.